The Influence of Psychosynthesis on Coaching, Leadership, and Personal Development

 This non-residential workshop will be facilitated by Wise goose faculty Diana Whitmore and Helen Sieroda.
 Together they bring decades of experience in facilitating personal and spiritual evolution.
 They will weave together practices drawn from psychosynthesis, coaching, and action research.
 You’ll have time to connect with your inner compass, consider how living with purpose and satisfaction matters as much as lifespan, and identify practical next steps to sustain you through life’s ‘afternoon’ and beyond.
 This is a personal development workshop, open to all, offering reflection, retreat and renewal rather than professional CPD.

 We are delighted to be returning to Findhorn Ecovillage for this course; part workshop part retreat, it is non-residential; there are accommodation options to suit a range of budgets.
+The dates are August 3-5 2026.

 Travel Insurance: We cannot reimburse travel costs or other losses incurred by you in the event of cancellation by us or you.
 You are strongly advised to cover potential loss arising from cancellation or other eventuality affecting your booking, including course fees and travel costs.
 You should check that any policy you take meets your needs.